hth313/OS4/doc/idioms.rst

 error message, but rather returns in a way to signal an error, delegating the error handling to the caller.
-This makes the routine more flexible as a caller can take other actions on the error condition than just exiting with an error.
+This makes the routine more flexible as a caller can take other actions on the error condition than just exiting with an error message.

 Normally we would return an error value, like zero which is easy to test for by the caller.
 The Nut CPU has an alternative idiom by